 At their July meeting, the Parish Council decided that there is no longer a need in Metfield for a Tree Warden or a Footpath Warden and that all reports on these matters would be better channelled through the PC.
-This is an extract from their July DRAFT Minutes:

-Calling all dog walkers
+A plea to all dog walkers

 Most dog walkers using our footpaths and lanes are careful to collect up their pet’s mess and take it home for disposal.
 Unfortunately, however, there is still a small number of dog walkers who chuck their ‘doggy bags’ in a ditch or hang them on a tree for all to see.